Michaelbecze/blog/_posts/2026-03-15-Intergrated-routing-and-bridgeing-in-L3VXLAN.md

 ### Asymmetric IRB
 In Asymmetric IRB, the ingress VTEP performs both routing and bridging, while the egress VTEP performs only bridging.
 The traffic flow looks like this:

-  1. A frame arrives at the ingress VTEP and is bridged into the correct Layer 2 VNI
+  1. A frame arrives at the ingress VTEP1 From Server-East
-  2. The ingress VTEP routes the packet to the destination subnet's SVI
+  2. The ingress VTEP, which is VTEP,1 routes the packet to the destination subnet's SVI
-  3. The packet is then switched across the VXLAN fabric to the egress VTEP using the destination VNI
+  3. The packet is then switched across the VXLAN fabric to the egress VTEP2, using the destination VNI 6502
-  4. The egress VTEP bridges the packet to the local endpoint
+  4. VTEP2 bridges the packet to the local endpoint
+  5. Return traffic will do the same resulting in VTEP2 routing the traffic and then using VNI 6501 to Switch the Traffic

-Because routing happens at ingress, return traffic takes a completely different VNI path — it will be routed at the far end and switched back using the source VNI.
+Because routing happens at ingress, return traffic takes a completely different VNI path, it will be routed at the far end and switched back using the source VNI.
 This asymmetry is where the name comes from.
 The critical implication here is that every VNI for every subnet must exist on every VTEP that needs to participate in inter-subnet routing.
 If VTEP-A needs to route between VLAN 10 and VLAN 20, both VNIs must be locally configured on every VTEP in the fabric.
-This works fine at small scale but becomes a scalability problem as the number of VNIs grows.

 ### Symmetric IRB
 In Symmetric IRB, both the ingress and egress VTEPs perform both routing and bridging.
 A special Layer 3 transit VNI (L3VNI) is introduced to carry routed traffic between VTEPs.
 The traffic flow looks like this: